mparrett/simon-game/README.md

+# Simon Game

+Please visit the [game page](https://mparrett.github.io/simon-game/) to give it a shot!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.